-To submit a new Project Brief, begin by clicking the green “Start New Project Brief” button at the top right-hand corner of your screen.
+To submit a new Project Brief, begin by logging in and clicking the green “Start New Project Brief” button at the top right-hand corner of your screen.

 This will direct you to the Project Wizard, which includes the following required items:

-Here you will indicate the Project’s practice area or areas as well as the type of work you will need done.
+Here you will indicate the Project’s practice area (or areas) as well as the type of work you will need done.
 You can select up to three of each of these.
-If you do not see the “Type of work” you are looking for, simply click “Other type of work”, and you can indicate the details in the Project Description later on.
+If you do not see a selection under “Type of work” that you're looking for, simply select “Other type of work”, and you can indicate the details in the Project Description later on.

 Finally, you will select which state attorney registration is required for the scope of work.
 Your options are: